Eunice Hale Cobb: Activist

 Cobb's life was spent in work for the public welfare, including Sunday schools.
 She had interests in all the great reforms of her day.
 In the cause of temperance, she was an effective worker and speaker.
 She was a champion for the rights of woman in the broadest sense.
 While she was not identified with the public advocates of woman's rights, she counted among her warmest and most devoted friends eminent leaders of this reform, and sympathetically interchanged views on this topic.
 She attended, by invitation, the first Woman's Rights Convention held in Massachusetts – at Worcester.

 Cobb and her husband joined with Professor Charles P. Bronson in founding the Ladies' Physiological Institute of Boston, the leader of all similar institutions in this country, Rev. Cobb obtaining the charter for it.
 Professor Bronson acted as president, by courtesy, the first year.
 Cobb then became the first elected president, and served until old age compelled her to resign the leadership.
 She continued her official connection with the organization by serving as corresponding secretary until a short time before her death.

 Personal life

-Cobb and her husband had nine children, including:
+She married Rev. Sylvanus Cobb in Hallowell, Maine, in 1822.
+They had nine children, including: